 The individual CODAR stations are listed as individual devices.
 For example, the original two CODAR stations were at the Westshore Coal Terminal in Tsawwassen and at the Iona Wastewater Treatment Plant, near Vancouver Airport.
 The stations are displayed in the search tree under "Westshore Coal Terminal (VCOL)" and "Iona (VION)", respectively.
-Each station measures the radial velocities of ocean currents; that is, towards and away from the station's antenna.
+Each station measures the radial velocities of ocean surface currents; that is, towards and away from the station's antenna.
 The stations have been placed in locations such that their areas of coverage overlap considerably.
 In the overlapping region, it is possible to combine the radial data from the two stations into "total" velocities that may be resolved into their true north-south and east-west components.
-In this way, the stations have radial and raw data, while we list the combined data products on a separate device, nominally found in the tree as "Marine Radar System" at the same level as the station search tree nodes (for example: http://qaweb2.neptune.uvic.ca/DataSearch? location=SOGCS&deviceCategory=RADAR).
-The breakdown of data product formats is as follows:
+In this way, the stations have radial and raw data, while we list the combined data products on a separate, virtual, device, nominally found in the search tree as "Oceanographic Radar System" at the same level as the station search tree locations (for example: https://data.oceannetworks.ca/DataSearch? location=SOGCS&deviceCategory=OCEANOGRAPHICRADAR).